 Are you interested in becoming a Bad Seed volunteer?

-If you have a group interested in organizing an invasive plant pull with the City of Coquitlam, please email the Parks Resource Technician.
+If you have a group interested in organizing an invasive plant pull with the City of Coquitlam, please email the Natural Areas team.
 If you are an individual looking to join a scheduled invasive plant pull, register with Better Impact and watch for upcoming Bad Seed events.